-George Band Award presentations at the 2017 BMC AGM.
+George Band Award presentation at the 2018 BMC AGM

 About George Band

 George Band OBE (1929-2011) was the youngest member of the 1953 Everest expedition which saw Hillary and Tenzing make the historic first ascent.
 In 1955 with Joe Brown he made the first ascent of Kangchenjunga, the world's third highest mountain.
-A longtime supporter of the BMC, George was BMC President from 1996-1999, and was also President of the Alpine Club and chairman of the Himalayan Trust (UK).
+A longtime supporter of the BMC, George was BMC President from 1996-1999, and was also President of the Alpine Club and chairman of the Himilayan Trust (UK).
 In 2008 he was awarded the OBE for services to mountaineering and charity.

 WATCH: Mary-Ann Ochota in Great Walks: Catbells on BMC TV